I had an ideal childhood for a writer…

 I keep that story in mind as I write.
 If what I’m putting on paper isn’t at least as memorable as having a grizzly stalking my father and me across the tundra while I was carrying a bag of delicious-smelling ducks, it doesn’t make my cut.

 Holly Lisle has been writing fiction professionally since 1991, when she sold FIRE IN THE MIST, the novel that won the Compton Crook Award for best first novel.
 She has to date published more than thirty novels and several comprehensive writing courses.
-She is currently working on a novella, a novel, AND a writing course, all at the same time.
+She was, at the moment she typed this, working on the third of five Ohio novels… but when you read this, those might be already in print… in which case, she’ll be writing something else.